Mazda MX-5 review - Engines, performance and drive

 The MX-5 was built around the 1.5-litre engine – and on a twisty road, you can tell as it lets you safely explore its limits.
-On a route where you can rev the engine out, the 1.5-litre is an absolute joy.
+On a route where you can rev the engine out, the 1.5-litre is an absolute joy and will allow you to sprint from 0-62mph in 8.3 seconds.
 However, if you need to overtake more frequently or prefer more mid-range punch, there’s the 2.0-litre engine.

 The 2.0 car is slightly heavier than the 1.5, but only by 25kg.
 The added weight is in the nose and as a result the 2.0-litre doesn’t feel quite as quick to turn in, even though it's been given a strut brace to keep the suspension tied together (on higher models).

 All 2.0-litre models have a limited-slip differential, which helps improve traction out of corners.
 And with the stability control turned off on a track, this makes it a bit easier to get the tail out.
-The 2.0-litre also has bigger brakes, which deliver better stopping power, while Sport Tech and GT Sport Tech versions benefit from sports suspension with Bilstein dampers and a front strut brace.
+The 2.0-litre also has bigger brakes, which deliver better stopping power, and benefits from sports suspension with Bilstein dampers and a front strut brace.
 These reduce body roll and aid turn-in, but there’s a mild trade-off in ride comfort.
-When combined, these upgrades make the 2.0-litre Sport Tech and GT Sport Tech feel like a mini Porsche Boxster.
+When combined, these upgrades make the 2.0-litre Exclusive Line and Homura cars feel like a mini Porsche Boxster.

 Although it’s quicker, more planted and arguably better equipped for track use, the 2.0-litre is actually no more fun to drive than the rev-happy and softer-sprung 1.5-litre model.
 Still, overall, the fact the 2.0-litre is as fun as the 1.5 – and easier to live with – means it would be our choice.

-The 2.0-litre SkyActiv-G unit has slightly more accessible and larger reserves of power and torque (181bhp at 7,500rpm and 205Nm at 4,000rpm), but isn’t quite as charismatic or ideally suited to the featherweight MX-5 as the 1.5; the 130bhp engine definitely sounds better, with a harder-edged note under full acceleration.
+The 2.0-litre unit has slightly more accessible and larger reserves of power and torque (181bhp at 7,000rpm and 205Nm at 4,000rpm), and will allow you to achieve 0-62mph in a lively 6.5 seconds, but isn’t quite as charismatic or ideally suited to the featherweight MX-5 as the 1.5.
+In fact, we found it to be a fairly quiet motor and easily drowned out by wind noise if you have the roof down.
+The 1.5 engine definitely sounds better, with a harder-edged note under full acceleration.

 In this review